timfingerhut/china-environment/index.md

 > # Environmental Cost of China's Growth
 > ## Overview

 > Our project assesses the evolution of discourse regarding environmental issues, particularly climate change, in the Chinese media from 2000 to 2017.
-While the Chinese officials have raised their awareness of environmental problems due to rapid industrialization climate change has been discussed as an international, rather than a national issue in the government-controlled press.
+While the Chinese officials have raised their awareness of environmental problems due to rapid industrialization, climate change has been discussed as an international, rather than a national issue in the government-controlled press.In addition, the Chinese sources have concentrated on issues, including air and water pollution, in a local context.

 > ## Background